-With exceptional Conferencing & Events facilities, the hotel has become the sportsperson’s London hotel of choice, hosting the Euro 96 Championships, the Cricket World Cup and the ICC Champions Trophy.
+With exceptional conferencing and events facilities, the hotel has become the sportsperson’s London hotel of choice, hosting the Euro ‘96 Championships, the Cricket World Cup and the ICC Champions Trophy.

 With RCL spotlights already proving to be successful in the hotel’s restaurant, when the decision was made to renovate the property again in 2009, RCL seemed a logical choice for pinspotting the Palace Suites.